Duration

 You'll lay out the environment of your novel.
 Taking inspiration from life and literature, you'll map you're novel's world weave it through your story development

-Story management
+Story Management

 You'll learn to take a dual-perspective approach to your novel; breaking an 80,000 word idea into manageable chunks, while maintaining a whole project overview.

-Writing craft
+Writing Craft

 Developing a novel idea also develops the writer.
 Through this course, you'll develop your writing craft, building routines and strategies to set you up to write that novel.

-Goal setting
+Goal Setting

 We'll delve into your visioning set your own goals for your story.
 After all, it's your story.
 You have to tell it your way.